Jeffrey S. Thompson, Dean

 Bachelor of Science in Mining Engineering

 Multiple Undergraduate Degrees

-A multiple degree is earned if a student wishes to major in multiple programs leading to different degrees–for example, one major leading to a bachelor of arts degree and another major leading to a bachelor of science degree or one leading to one named degree such as a Bachelor of Science in Chemistry and another leading to a different degree such as a Bachelor of Science with a major in Biology.
-College of Science students who earn multiple degrees are required to fulfill all of the college’s general requirements for a bachelor’s degree, even if one of the degrees is done under another college at the university.
-A minor must be completed if required by either major.
+Students may earn multiple degrees by completing the requirements for multiple major programs leading to different degrees–for example, one major leading to a bachelor of arts degree and another major leading to a bachelor of science degree or one leading to one named degree such as a Bachelor of Science in Chemistry and another leading to a degree such as a Bachelor of Science with a major in Biology.
+College of Science students who earn multiple degrees are required to fulfill all of the college’s general requirements for a bachelor’s degree.

 Multiple Undergraduate Majors